zhangwfjh/pythagorea/Level8.md

 ### Harder Level

-* Construct a midpoint of the segment AB.Construct a midpoint of the segment AB.
+* Construct a midpoint of the segment AB.
 [Problem](8/Problems/1.png)
 [Answer](8/Solutions/1.png)